-2. AIR TEMPERATURE
+AIR TEMPERATURE

-The source of air temperature data is the second generation of homogenized surface air temperature data, part of the Adjusted and Homogenized Canadian Climate Data (AHCCD), which accounts for shifts due to the relocation of stations, changes in observing practices and automation (Vincent et al. 2012).
-Because air temperature data for 2022 were not yet released at the time of this writing, they were completed by Environment Canada's National Climate Data and Information Archive (NCDIA) for 2022.
-The monthly air temperature anomalies for several stations around the Gulf are shown in Fig. 4 for 2021 and 2022, as well as the average of all station anomalies.
+The air temperature data source are the second generation of homogenized surface air temperature data, part of the Adjusted and Homogenized Canadian Climate Data (AHCCD), which accounts for shifts due to the relocation of stations, changes in observing practices and automation (Vincent et al. 2012).
+Because air temperature data were 2021 were not yet released at the time of this writing, they were completed by Environment Canada's National Climate Data and Information Archive (NCDIA) for 2021.
+The monthly air temperature anomalies for several stations around the Gulf are shown in Fig. 4 for 2020 and 2021, as well as the average of all station anomalies.

 Fig. 5 shows the annual, winter (December-March), and April-November mean air temperature anomalies averaged over all available stations shown in Fig. 4 since 1873.
 Record-high annual and winter temperatures occurred in 2010 and record-high April-November temperatures in 2012.
-Galbraith et al. (2012) found the average April-November air temperature over the Gulf from Environment Canada's National Climate Data and Information Archive (NCDIA) to be a good proxy for May-November sea-surface temperature over the Gulf (but excluding the estuary) and found within the former a warming trend of 0.9 °C per century between 1873 and 2011; a slightly higher trend of 1.2 °C per century is found here over the selected AHCCD stations between 1873 and 2022 (Fig. 5).
+Galbraith et al. (2012) found the average April-November air temperature over the Gulf from Environment Canada's National Climate Data and Information Archive (NCDIA) to be a good proxy for May-November sea-surface temperature over the Gulf (but excluding the estuary) and found within the former a warming trend of 0.9 °C per century between 1873 and 2011; a slightly higher trend of 1.2 °C per century is found here over the selected AHCCD stations between 1873 and 2021 (Fig. 5).
 The NCDIA December-March air temperatures in the western Gulf were found to be highly correlated ($R^2 = 0.67$) with sea-ice properties, as well as with winter mixed layer volumes (Galbraith et al. 2010).
 Galbraith et al. (2013) found slightly higher correlations ($R^2 = 0.72$) with sea-ice using December-February AHCCD averages, possibly because March temperatures are of less importance during low sea-ice cover since much of the sea-ice cover decrease has occurred much earlier in February.

-There were multiple monthly records set at stations around the Gulf in 2022: the warmest August on record at Natashquan, Daniel's Harbour and Stephenville, and since 1917 at Chevery; the warmest October on record in Mont-Joli, Natashquan, Chevery, and Daniel's Harbour, and since 1913 at Charlottetown.
-Averaged over all stations, no months were below normal and October was the warmest on record (+2.6 °C, +2.3 SD).
-The December-March air temperature average was near normal.
-The April-November average was above normal (+1.0 °C, +1.6 SD) and so was the annual average (+0.9 °C, +1.0 SD).
+There were multiple monthly records set at stations around the Gulf in 2021: Warmest April on record at Natasquan, Chevery, Daniel's Harbour and Port aux Basques; Warmest October in Sept-Îles and Baie Comeau; warmest November in Natasquan, Daniel's Harbour and Port aux Basques.
+Averaged over all stations, only the month of May was normal and July below normal, with all other months above normal including the warmest November on record and higher still anomalies in January, February and April.
+The December-March air temperature average was 3rd highest of the time series (+3.1 °C, +2.0 SD).
+The April-November average was a record high (+1.3 °C, +2.0 SD) and the annual average was second warmest (+1.7 °C, +2.0 SD) after 2010.

-3. PRECIPITATION AND FRESHWATER RUNOFF
+PRECIPITATION AND FRESHWATER RUNOFF